MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcbasetabctrl-class.md

 ```

 ### Remarks
- The default value for this data member is `FALSE`.
+ The default value for this data member is FALSE.

 ##  <a name="m_bautodestroywindow"></a>  CMFCBaseTabCtrl::m_bAutoDestroyWindow
  `m_bAutoDestroyWindow` determines whether the framework automatically destroys the objects on tabs when the tabs are removed.